roseengineering/silicon5351/README.md

 **state** A list of states ordered by clock output (clkout) number.
 Must use a predefined library constant for each of the state values in the list.

 <code>SI5351\_I2C.<b>disable\_oeb</b>(self, mask)</code>
-Disable the output enable pin (OEB) for the clocks.
+Disable the output enable pin (OEB) for the given clock outputs.
 **mask** A bit mask of the clock outputs (clkout) to disable OEB pin support for.

 <code>SI5351\_I2C.<b>enable\_output</b>(self, mask)</code>
-Enable the clock output pins.
+Enable the given clock outputs.
 **mask** A bit mask of the clock outputs (clkout) to enable.

 <code>SI5351\_I2C.<b>init\_clock</b>(self, output, pll, quadrature=False, invert=False, integer\_mode=False, drive\_strength=3)</code>